 Apart from this, there were 2 tombs right at the beginning, which we were glad to see as we had to miss visiting Humayun’s tomb.
 So this was a consolation.

 The garden was very well laid out with fountains & had many exits.
-Plus it was just a 10 minute rickshaw ride from Lodhi Art District.
+Plus it was just a 10 minute rickshaw ride from Lodhi Art District!
+After spending a lovely evening here you can end the day with some delicious local street-food options nearby.

 So do club the two together & ‘Ek shaam Lodhi ke Naam’ 😀